 Stay with me for a moment while I walk through a couple common reasons to use a fishing shirt and what type of fishing shirt would be suited to each situation.

-Sun protection – can be achieved with any shirt that covers the skin.
+Can be achieved with any shirt that covers the skin.
 Ideally a high collar and adjustable neckline are best.
 White or light colors help keep you cool.
 For hot sunny days a lightweight polyester shirt like my all time favorite from Outdoor Research makes a perfect companion.

-Bug protection – is a close second for me in terms of reasons I choose shirts.
+This is a close second for me in terms of reasons I choose shirts.
 Up here in Michigan the mosquitoes can be enough to keep you inside at times.
 When that happens a long sleeve nylon shirt can help keep a layer between you and the bugs.
 Some nylon weaves are tight enough that mosquitoes can’t bite through them.
 Other shirts, like the BugsAway from ExOfficio are treated with bug repellent.

-Staying cool – might be best achieved with a simple light colored polyester based T-shirt.
+This might be best achieved with a simple light colored polyester based T-shirt.
 Polyester shirts are often woven with a combination of Lycra to give them tons of stretch.
 One of my personal favorites for this purpose is the Outdoor Research Echo T. Remember, go with a light color for the coolest option.

 Ventilation is only a major issue in nylon based shirts.
 Remember, polyester allows plenty of air movement.
 So how do we get a good nylon shirt that can protect us from the bugs and brush while still remaining cool and vented?